marioy47/blog-site/src/content/blog/batch-upload-videos-to-youtube/index.md

 cover: ./01-yt-uploader-cover.png
 ---

-# Batch upload videos to youtube using Youtube Uploader

 Recently I had a client that asked that the documentation of the application I made for them to be on videos posted privately on YouTube.

 That's no problem...